 The blessing of the Lammas Loaf: Rev Simon Tillotson and Mark Hubbard, 16th July 2019

-Whitstable Carnival Association is pleased to announce that the town’s 123rd carnival will take place, as it traditionally does, on the first Saturday in August 2022, which this year is August 6th.
+Whitstable Carnival Association is pleased to announce that the town’s 125th anniversary carnival will take place, as it traditionally does, on the first Saturday in August 2022, which this year is August 6th.

 We will assemble along Northwood Road and Pier Avenue, starting from 1pm.
 The procession moves off at 5.30, travelling along Tankerton Road, Tower Parade, Harbour Street, High Street, Oxford Street and Canterbury Road to Saddleton Road, where we will disperse.
 This usually takes around two hours.